ietf-tools/bibxml-service/docs/howto/style-web-pages.rst

 to know where they may have unexpected effect.
 Be sure to grep around and understand how it works first.

-It is also not recommended to spread styling across new CSS files and maintain a single convention within this project.
+It is also not recommended to spread styling across new CSS files.
+Try to maintain the convention within this project instead.

 .. important::